 Definitely stay away from orange shades of red hair, as these will make your skin look a little pale and unhealthy.
 On the other hand, cool blue-reds will look sinfully seductive, while eggplants and cool burgundies are a modern and sophisticated choice.

 From turquoise to magenta, and anything in between, a ton unnatural hair colors will totally work with your skin.
-I think purples and pinks are by far the cutest, for a unicorn dream, but you can also fulfill a mermaid fantasy with cooler variations on green.
+I think purples and pinks are by far the cutest, for a unicorn dream, but you can also fulfill a mermaid fantasy with cooler variations on green hair.
 Combining blues, purples, and cool-greens would make for an awesome analogous color scheme.

 Best Hair Colors for Medium Skin with Warm Undertones